skip to content

 Crilly, N. (2010) The roles that artefacts play: technical, social and aesthetic functions, Design Studies, 31 (4), 311-344.
 Available from Elsevier or drafts here.
 Explores definitions of 'function' with a view to including not just an artefact's technical roles, but also its non-technical roles.
 Builds on function theory from engineering design, philosophy of biology, social theory, art theory and archaeology.

-Photograph of Nathan Crilly
+Portrait of Prof. Nathan Crilly

 Available for consultancy